|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 The Ladewigs Brothers from the port of Wilhelmshaven were early publishers of postcards depicting local scenes and maritime related subjects.
 During the Great War they produced a colorful postcard set depicting German warships in their harbor illustrated by von Seeger (Hermann Seeger?).

 Karl Maria Lechner, also known as Max Lechner was a painter and lithographer.
 While based in Munich, he traveled extensively producing ambitious landscapes and some orientalist works.
-During world War One he provided propaganda illustrations for postcards published by Ludwig Mayer.
+During world War One he provided propaganda illustrations for postcards published by Ludwig Mayer, and also designed other fieldpost cards.

 Hermann Friedrich Lenz was a landscape painter who illustrated postcards for Emil Hartmann in Strasburg during World War One.
 He may have served in the Vosges with Landstrum forces.